pranjalshikhar/pranjalshikhar/README.md

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working on Web Dev and Data Structures.
+- 🛠 &nbsp; I’m currently working on Full Stack Development and Data Structures.
 - 🚀 &nbsp; I’m currently in cool stuffs.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/pranjalshikhar).
 - 💬 &nbsp; Ask me about anything!
 I am happy to help.